ibmdb/python-ibmdb/install.md

 ```

 1. Make sure &quot;pip&quot; is installed and enabled as part of Python installation and is working.
-2. ODBC installed connects and works with the DB2 on the same susbsytem or Sysplex with details configured in &quot;.ini&quot; file.
+2. ODBC installed connects and works with the Db2 for z/OS on the same subsystem or Sysplex with details configured in &quot;.ini&quot; file.
 No additional setting has to be done or credentials needs to be given during connection creation in python program. e.g.

 ```